AlejandroDavidArzolaSaavedra/Kata-Histogram-With-Sqlite/README.md

 ### 5. MailHistogramBuilder 🏗️
 - Builds a histogram from a list of email addresses.

+### 6. MailListReaderBD 📚
+- Reads email addresses from an SQLite database.
+- Uses JDBC to connect to the database and retrieve data.

 ## 🤝 Contributions

 Contributions are welcome!
 If you have suggestions, improvements, or corrections, feel free to submit pull requests.
 Diversity of ideas enriches the project.

-### 6. MailListReaderBD 📚
-- Reads email addresses from an SQLite database.
-- Uses JDBC to connect to the database and retrieve data.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜